Cloblak/youtube_content_based_stock_prediction/README.md

 ## Using This Repo

-The repo contains major coding notebooks that allowed us to reach our results posted below.
-To repeat these steps and allow a visitor to use this code, we have placed the consolidated main notebook in the parent folder 10_code, and subsequent code used to explore and work toward are end goal in a sub folder 11_usefulCode.
+The repo contains primary coding notebooks that allowed us to reach our results posted below.
+To repeat these steps and will enable a visitor to use this code, we have placed the consolidated main notebook in the parent folder 10_code, and subsequent code used to explore and work toward our end goal in a subfolder 11_usefulCode.

-To explore, tune, run, and predict stock fluctuations please use the notebook “Final_Youtube_Content_NoteBook_23APR.ipynb” in the parent 10_code folder and install dependencies from the requirement.txt file.
-All required data sets that have been cleaned and aggregated are in the 00_data folder and are properly referenced.
+To explore, tune, run, and predict stock fluctuations, please use the notebook “Final_Youtube_Content_NoteBook_23APR.ipynb” in the parent 10_code folder and install dependencies for the requirement.txt file.
+All required data sets that have been cleaned and aggregated are in the 00_data folder and are correctly referenced.

-Note:  For real time prediction outside of the data provided you will need to acquire a YouTube API v2 Authorization key.
+Note:  For real-time prediction outside of the data provided, you will need to acquire a YouTube API v2 Authorization key

 ## Project Overview